hambaga/phinguyen.io/content/context-caveat-deep-dive/index.md

 Now let's test the thing:

 ![Highlight updates](win.gif)
-<p class="textDescription">Profit 🎉🎉🎉🎉🎉</p>
+<p class="textDescription">Profit! 🎉</p>

 See how the blue highlight on Foo disappears?
 That means Foo won't re-render anymore unless the context changes.

-To recap what just happened: **you have to memoize the Consumers so that when you memoize the context value, any re-render not causing by the context will not notify the memoized Consumers**.
+To recap what just happened, here are the two behaviors that you should understand:

+* **If you memoize the context value but don't memoize the Consumer then your effort would be in vain**.
+The consumer will end up re-rendering either way.
-What's equally important to understand is that **if you do memoize your Consumer but does not memoize your context value, the memoization effect on your Consumer will get cancelled out**.
-Also, **if your Consumer is not memoized, it doesn't matter either way.**
+* **If you do memoize your Consumer but does not memoize your context value, the memoization effect on your Consumer will get cancelled out**.

 So, if we are talking about the _how bad does it get_ perspective, it doesn't sound as catastrophic as when you don't really know what's going on.
-It would be similar to the times where we don't have `memo` or `PureComponent` to work with.
-It's good to understand that the lack of Context etiquette will not break your app down, it's not _that_ scary.
+It would be similar to when React doesn't have any easy memoization tools like `memo` or `PureComponent`.
+It's good to understand that the lack of Context etiquette will not break your app or cause some immediate performance damage.
+It's not _that_ scary.

 However, if you wish to bring your React app to the next level, every little optimization counts.
-The effect of this optimization / caveat will accumulate along with your project's size.
+The effect of this optimization/caveat will accumulate along with your project's size.
 If you can obtain these great little habits and pay attention to details, you will be able to save a huge amount of refactor effort and offer your users a consistently excellent UX experience.

 ## Understanding the Caveat